Kallangouda/Rating-Card-Reactions/README.md

 Contributions are welcome!
 If you'd like to improve the project, feel free to fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Inspired by [Project/Author Name]
-- Special thanks to [Contributor Names] for their valuable feedback and suggestions.